Why did my license get revoked?

 The date you're eligible to reinstate your driver license depends on the amount of time you're incarcerated.

 - You must provide us with any information about being incarcerated for this incident.
-If you're incarcerated and released before serving 2 years; you, the facility, or your probation officer must send us documents showing the date you were released.
+If you're incarcerated and released prior to serving 2 years; you, the facility, or your probation officer can send us documents showing the date you were released.

 Get step-by-step instructions

 There may be other issues you'll need to take care of to get your license back.
 To find out what you need to do, see Learn how to reinstate your license.